 As the youngest survivor, Kinch was given charge of the estate.
 The Hench family kept everything and it took them several weeks to comb through what was inside.

 Carl Hench ran a meat market in Defiance, and family members believe they were given to him as a promotional vehicle by the company that produced them.
 He likely gave some away but then brought the rest home.
 That’s where they stayed, preserved in an undisturbed setting, virtually as mint as they were when they were delivered from the printer when the horse and buggy was still the most common method of transportation.

 As the Associated Press reported Tuesday, Kissner’s cousin Karla picked up a dirty green box while the duo looked through the attic in late February.
 She lifted the metal clips holding the lid down and discovered hundreds of what collectors know as E98 cards thought to have been distributed with the purchase of caramels or similar candy in 1910.

 Not knowing what they were at the time, Kissner decided to bring them to the office of the restaurant he runs where he went online and searched for information.
 When he discovered what he might have stumbled onto, he walked them over to a nearby bank and put them in a vault.

 The find of more than 700 cards once thought to be scarce has turned the vintage card collecting world on its ear.
 For example, no E98 Ty Cobb card had scored anything higher than an 8 on PSA’s Population Report.
-The ‘Black Swamp Find’ had 16 Cobb cars that were graded mint 9 after they were shipped off for grading by an incredulous crew at the auction company.
+The ‘Black Swamp Find’ had 16 Cobb cards that were graded mint 9 after they were shipped off for grading by an incredulous crew at the auction company.
 One of the Honus Wagner cards merited a PSA 10, the first ever.

 “There would have been more mint grades except for the centering on many of the cards; that’s just how they were originally cut during their production a century ago,” Orlando explained.